GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 - hourly average (lower boom), e.g. `t_l`; `_set_2` or `_value_2`
 - instantaneous (upper boom), e.g. `t_i`; `_set_3` or `_value_3`

 This assignment was chosen to have representation in the API latest service (and the [Synoptic viewer tool](https://viewer.synopticdata.com/)) for the greatest number of stations, using the default `_value_1`.
 Currently (as of summer 2023) only a subset of GEUS stations report hourly instantaneous data every hour, whereas all stations report hourly averages every hour in the summer (DOY 100-300).
 In the winter (DOY 300-100) transmissions can go down to 24 hr transmission intervals due to lack of solar.
-When battery capacity is increased to allow hourly transmissions for instantaneous and hourly ave, year round for all stations, it will likely be better to make set_1 / value_1 the instantaneous ob, as this will better align with what forecasting offices and the WMO more commonly expect.
+When battery capacity is increased to allow hourly transmissions for instantaneous and hourly ave, year round for all stations, it will likely be better to make `_set_1` / `_value_1` the instantaneous ob, as this will better align with what forecasting offices and the WMO more commonly expect as default.

-### QC
+## QC
 By default, all API responses remove any observations failing the Synoptic range check.
 However, GEUS internally performs this same check, so any out-of-range data should already be removed from the Thredds server source which is used by the Synoptic ingest process.
-In addition to the range check, all "free tier" users can enable two other "basic" QC checks: rate of change check, and persistence check.
+In addition to the range check, all open access users can enable two other "basic" QC checks: rate of change check, and persistence check.

-To enable all basic QC checks, and remove data, include the following in your api call:
+To enable all basic QC checks (range, rate and persistence), and remove flagged data, include the following in your api call:

 `&qc_checks=basic&qc_remove_data=on`

 See the [About QC](https://docs.synopticdata.com/services/mesonet-data-qc) documentation for more information on Synoptic's QC, and see the QC arguments for the api within the docs for each service (timeseries, latest, etc).
+Any observations flagged by Synoptic's QC are also color-indicated in the Viewer tool.

-## Synoptic Viewer tool
+# Synoptic Viewer tool

 Synoptic recently developed a Viewer tool to enable map-based views and timeseries graphs for weather data.
 For the GEUS network, see: